Helical Piles & Foundations

 Both ratings take into consideration the variation to be expected in anchor torsional strength due to normal variations in materials and manufacturing processes.
 Customers should consider this variation along with the wide variation that can be seen in the frictional loss along the wrench in deciding how much torque can be applied safely during installation.

-The fact that CHANCE ratings are set along the minimum credible torsional strength also should be considered in comparing CHANCE ratings to those of manufacturers who rate their anchors based on average strength.
+The fact that AB CHANCE ratings are set along the minimum credible torsional strength also should be considered in comparing AB CHANCE ratings to those of manufacturers who rate their anchors based on average strength.

-Predicted ultimate holding capacities are based on results of extensive CHANCE tests and interpretation and are offered as an application guide only.
+Predicted ultimate holding capacities are based on results of extensive AB CHANCE tests and interpretation and are offered as an application guide only.
 They do not represent a guarantee of holding capacity in a particular soil class.
 A user must factor in his individual, appropriate safety factor.

 Torque values shown are consistent values in homogeneous soils, not peak values that might occur in non-homogeneous soil.
 Torque values shown were obtained by averaging readings from the last two 2 feet of anchor penetration.
 The anchor shaft must be aligned with the guy load to prevent premature failure of the rod.